Stewardship Team

 2. Tell us a bit about your family.

 I married Joanne in 1983 at North Baptist Church (Northridge’s former name).
-We met in Sunday School when we were about 5 years old.
+We met in Sunday School when we were about 5 years old, but didn’t really like each other until later high school years.
 We have three grown children that are all married, living in the Rochester area.
-Also have 7 grandchildren.
+We also have 7 grandchildren.
 We love spending time with all of them.

 3. What has been some of your involvement in the church over the years?

 I was a deacon for about 4-5 years, taught some Sunday School classes, have been a Community Group leader since shortly after Community Groups started at Northridge, and was an usher coordinator at both the Greece and Henrietta Campuses.
 My wife and I also worked on different aspects of the Capital Campaigns.
-I've served on the Stewardship Team for the last 6 or 7 years and I'm serving at ROC Connect (NEXT).
+I've served on the Stewardship Team for the last 9-10 years and I'm serving at ROC Connect.

 4. Why do you want to serve in this leadership capacity?